JatinVira/duckietown_contrib/DB21/sensors.md

 #### Working Principle

 A Time-of-Flight (ToF) sensor works by emitting a short burst of infrared light, invisible to the human eye.

 This light pulse travels outwards and bounces off objects in the environment.

 The sensor then measures the time it takes for the light pulse to travel to an object and reflect back.

 Based on the speed of light and the measured time, the sensor calculates the distance to the object.

-#### Functionality

-The ToF sensor provides depth information about the environment.
-This information is used for obstacle avoidance, navigation, and mapping.
-The ToF sensor enables the Duckiebot DB21 to:

-- Detect obstacles in its path and avoid collisions
-- Measure distances to objects for safe navigation
-- Create a 3D map of the environment for localization and path planning
-- Assist in docking maneuvers and precise positioning

 #### Usage Example

+The robot is practically blind for distance measurement given that a Monocular Camera (Single Cam) cannot provide depth information.
+This is why we have a ToF sensor which provides depth information about the environment in front of the robot.
+This data is usually represented in a floating-point number, indicating the distance in meters from the sensor to the object.
+We can use this depth information to:

-The ToF sensor can be used to detect obstacles in the robot's path.
+- Detect obstacles in the robot's path and avoid collisions.
-For instance, the Duckiebot DB21 can:

-- Stop or change its course when an obstacle is detected within a certain range.
-- Calculate the distance to objects in front of it to avoid collisions.
+- Measure the distance to objects for navigation and interaction.
-- Create a depth map of the environment to plan safe and efficient paths.
+- Dock the robot accurately to a charging station or a specific location.

 ---

+### IMU Sensor